-Approximately 60 days prior to the Person-Centered Service Plan (PCSP) meeting, the Case Resource Manager(CRM)/Social Service Specialist contacts the individual and his/her representative by phone and letter.
+Approximately 60 days prior to the Person-Centered Service Plan (PCSP) meeting, the Case Resource Manager(CRM)/Social Service Specialist contacts the individual and his/her/their representative by phone and letter.
 To aid them in their assessment planning and scheduling, case resource managers and their supervisors run monthly caseload reports that show each individual's next PCSP date.

-During the phone conversation the CRM/Social Service Specialist describes the Person-Centered Service Plan process and confirms per policy 5.02 (Necessary Supplemental Accommodation) that the individual has an identified representative.
-In addition, the individual is asked who else they would like to have participate and/or contribute and where they would like the face-to-face PCSP meeting to be held.
+During the phone conversation the CRM/Social Service Specialist describes the Person-Centered Service Plan process.
+The CRM/Social Service Specialist also confirms who the participant wants present at their person-centered planning meeting and whether anyone participating will be acting as their representative, if they choose to have a representative.
+In addition, the individual is asked where and when they would like the PCSP meeting to be held.
 Support is provided as needed to ensure the service plan development process is driven by the waiver participant.